yuzie007/mpltern/docsrc/notes_for_implementation.rst

 ################################
-Notes for Mpltern Implementation
+Notes for mpltern Implementation
 ################################

-This page is rather personal notes of the author and summarizes the things learned about Matplotlib during the Mpltern implementation.
+This page is rather personal notes of the author and summarizes the things learned about Matplotlib during the mpltern implementation.

 ``Axes``
 ========